Heels Together: Women Stepping Up

 In eight years, Heels Together has awarded over $184,000 in grants.

 To apply for a Heels Together grant, organizations must qualify under IRS Code Section 501(c)3 with at least one full year of financial records.
-Applicants are required to submit a Letter of Intent to Apply and include the total amount to be requested.
-While the grant’s purpose is not to fund an organization’s salaries, requests of up to 30% of the total project will be considered for salary use.
+Applicants are required to submit a Letter of Intent to apply by July 15 and include the total amount to be requested.
+We know the pandemic has affected many area nonprofits this past year. so 60% of the grant can be used for general operating expenses.
 A mid-year status report is required from organizations that receive a Heels Together grant.
 Organizations are not eligible to receive a Heels Together grant in consecutive years.
-Applications are open for 2021.

 Congratulations to our 2022 Grant Winners!